META-ANALYSIS TRAINING INSTITUTE

 I can't be there the full week - is it possible for me to attend only part of the workshop?

 The workshop is intended to be intensive.
 Therefore participation at all events is required.
-However, we will offer the workshop again in Summers 2019 and 2020.
+However, we will offer the workshop again in 2024 and 2025.

 What will I need to bring with me to the workshop?